Codesamp-Rohan/file-upload-lib/README.md

 # 📦 file-upload-lib

-A fully customizable, accessible, and config-driven file upload component library built with **React**, **TypeScript**, **Radix UI**, and **TailwindCSS (or vanilla CSS)** — inspired by `shadcn/ui`.
+A fully customizable, accessible, and config-driven file upload component library built with **React**, **TypeScript**, **Radix UI**, and **your own CSS** (Tailwind or custom styles) — inspired by `shadcn/ui`.

-Supports multiple UI variants, JSON-based configuration, previews, and upload rules — ideal for integrating flexible file uploads into design systems or products.
+Supports multiple upload variants, JSON-based behavior and styling, previews, file validation, and maximum limits — perfect for integrating modular, user-friendly file upload in real-world apps.

 ---